GoogleCloudPlatform/nodejs-docs-samples/language/slackbot/README.md

 I hate bananas.
 ```

-You should see that bot give a thumbs down in reply, indicatig that the NL API reported negative sentiment for this sentence.
+You should see that bot give a thumbs down in reply, indicatig that the NL API
+reported negative sentiment for this sentence.
 Next, try:

 ```
 I love coffee.
 ```

 This should generate a thumbs up.
-Posted text won't get a reply from the bot unless the magnitude of the sentiment is above a given threshold, 30 by default.
-E.g., with a neutral statement like `The temperature is seventy degrees.` the bot is unlikely to give a response.
+Posted text won't get a reply from the bot
+unless the magnitude of the sentiment is above a given threshold, 30 by
+default.
+E.g., with a neutral statement like `The temperature is seventy
+degrees.` the bot is unlikely to give a response.

 ### Entity Analysis

-For every message posted to the channel, the bot-- behind the scenes-- is analyzing and storing information about the entities it detects.
-At any time you can query the bot to get the current N most frequent entities, where N is 20 by default.
+For every message posted to the channel, the bot-- behind the scenes-- is
+analyzing and storing information about the entities it detects.
+At any time
+you can query the bot to get the current N most frequent entities, where N is
+20 by default.
+It will be more interesting if you wait until a few messages
+have been posted to the channel, so that the bot has the chance to identify
+and log some entities.

 E.g., suppose your bot is called `nlpbot`.
 To see the top entities, send it this message: